Gcrowder93/dev-101-august-2021/03-putting-it-all-together-js-and-the-dom/exercises/LAB-02a-name-tag (part 2).md

-Lab 03a: Interactive Name Tag
+Lab 03a (aka Lab 02a Part 2): Interactive Name Tag
 ===

 1) Update the project so that the user is able to change the name on the nametag with an input and a button.